The History of Chocolate: An Elite Sweet Treat

 Chocolate Takes on Europe

 The history of chocolate very much came to mirror the history of the Atlantic World.
 Merchants and missionaries who made the return journey home to their madre patria brought chocolate with them.
 Sometimes they were even accompanied by Mesocamerican experts in cacao.
-Whether or not these Mesoamericans made the journey to Spain under their own volition (my guess would be not always), their sweet and spicy drink was hit among the well-to-dos of Seville and Madrid.
+Whether or not these Mesoamericans made the journey to Spain under their own volition (my guess would be not always), their sweet and spicy drink was a hit among the well-to-dos of Seville and Madrid.
 As Spaniards developed a taste for the brown beverage they intensified its production back in Mexico.
 But, of course the Spanish didn’t lift a finger themselves – that’s what they conquered all those people for.

 While colonists and smallpox traveled from Europe to the Americas en masse over the next several centuries, foods, including chocolate, potatoes, pumpkins, and tomatoes, made their way from the Americas to Europe.
 Well, so did syphilis, but that’s not as fun to write about.
 As elites across western Europe got hooked on chocolate, they attempted to mimic the flavors of Mesoamerica using the spices and sweeteners they had at hand – the big substitution being sugar for honey.